Superchig/reg-pol-area/readme.md

 Something that may just allow me to find the area of regular polygons.
 Using minitest.

+Just so you all know, I have written the function to find the area of a regular polygon with the side and radius length.
+And it only took me *three days!*

 ## TO-DO

 1. Learn markdown.